Movies & TVPlaces

 A loaded cast — featuring Christopher Walken, Laurence Fishburne, Wesley Snipes, Giancarlo Esposito, Steve Buscemi, and Theresa Randle — fleshes out Abel Ferrara’s noir-ish vision of crime-filled New York City in King of New York (1990).
 Christopher Walken stars as Frank White, a powerful drug lord recently released from prison.
 Upon his return to the streets of New York City, Frank aspires to reclaim his criminal empire and re-establish himself as a gang lord to be reckoned with.
 As he navigates the dangerous world of drug trafficking, Frank’s character becomes more complex, as he seeks to balance his ruthless criminal activities with a desire to invest in social programs to benefit the community.
 While not a commercial success upon its initial release, King of New York has gained a cult following over the years for its stylish direction, gritty storytelling, and its exploration of complex moral dilemmas.
 The film has been praised for its unique portrayal of a crime lord with a conscience, as well as its gritty depiction of New York City during the late 1980s and early 1990s.
 King of New York remains a noteworthy entry in the crime thriller genre, showcasing Abel Ferrara’s distinctive filmmaking style and Christopher Walken’s memorable performance as the enigmatic Frank White.
 The film continues to be appreciated for its dark and thought-provoking take on the criminal underworld and the struggle for power.

-Click on the movie to buy King of New York (1990)!
+Click on the king to buy King of New York (1990)!

 The Moral Crossroads of Mean Streets (1973)